Kingsburgh, KwaZulu-Natal: Suburbs

 Bisected by the N2 freeway, Kingsburgh comprises the coastal resorts of Doonside, Warner Beach, Winklespruit and Illovo Beach on the seaward side of the N2 and the hilly suburbs of Doonheights, Shulton Park, Illovo Glen, St Winifred’s and Astra Park on the inward side of the N2.

 Economy

 Tourism

-The economy of Kingsburgh is heavily reliant on tourism and hospitality in the form of hotels and holiday accommodation that dot the coastline.
-Hospitality establishments of note include The View Boutique Hotel & Spa and ZAR Hotel, both in Doonside, the ATKV Natalia Resort and the Villa Spa Holiday Resort, both in Illovo Beach and Protea Hotel Karridene Beach in Karridene.
+The economy of Kingsburgh is strongly driven by tourism and hospitality, particularly through the concentration of hotels and holiday accommodation along its coastline.
+Prominent establishments include The View Boutique Hotel & Spa and ZAR Hotel, both in Doonside, the ATKV Natalia Resort and the Villa Spa Holiday Resort, both in Illovo Beach and Protea Hotel Karridene Beach in Karridene.

 Retail

-Winklespruit offers two primary shopping hubs for Kingsburgh residents — Kingsburgh Centre and DSM Mall — both conveniently located along Winklespruit Road.
+Winklespruit offers three primary shopping centres for Kingsburgh residents, namely Kingsburgh Junction (recently opened in July 2026) in Doonside, Kingsburgh Centre in Winklespruit and DSM Mall in Winklespruit.
 For a broader retail selection, most people travel to nearby Amanzimtoti, which hosts larger centres like Galleria Mall and Arbour Crossing.

-After a lengthy wait due to development approvals and community objections, construction has finally begun on Kingsburgh Junction, a new shopping centre in Doonside.
-Originally announced in March 2021 with an expected completion date of November 2023, it is now expected to open on 26 March 2026.
-Developed by AJ Property Holdings, Kingsburgh Junction will be located at the corner of Seadoone Road and Umfuleni Road, directly opposite the N2/Seadoone Road interchange.